-King Solomon’s Mines, based on H. Rider Haggard’s novel is about a rescue party sets out to find an explorer who has disappeared on an African treasure hunt.
+King Solomon’s Mines, based on H. Rider Haggard’s novel is about a rescue party that sets out to find an explorer who has disappeared on an African treasure hunt.

-The search leads the party across the continent and through the terrors of jungle, swamp and desert.
+The search leads the party across the continent and through the terrors of jungle, swamp, and desert.